People, Places and Things

 People, Places and Things is a play by the British playwright Duncan Macmillan.

+Production history

-The inaugural production was directed by Jeremy Herrin and staged at the National Theatre in London in 2015.
+The inaugural production was directed by Jeremy Herrin and staged in the Dorfman Theatre at the National Theatre in London in 2015.
 The play was widely praised by critics for its depiction of addiction, and Denise Gough, in the central role, won the Critics Circle Theatre Award for Best Actress.
 The production transferred to Wyndham's Theatre in 2016.
 Denise Gough won the Olivier Award for Best Actress for her role.
+The production toured the UK with Lisa Dwyer Hogg as Emma from September 2017 and transferred with Gough to St. Ann's Warehouse in New York City in October 2017.

+The play returned to the West End in 2024 for a 14-week run at the Trafalgar Theatre, with Denise Gough reprising her role as Emma.